eoss-image-processing/eoss-image-processing.github.io/_posts/2020-11-10-region-properties-exploration.md

     - the points of the computed contour trace
     - a single string with the hover info

 We could have achieved a similar outcome in fewer lines of code by using the [plotly Contour traces](https://plotly.com/python/reference/contour/#contour).
 The downside of this approach is, that not only do we need to send the full labeled image array over the network, we also ask the browser to compute the contours of this labeled array for us.
-This can be a good solution for a local application but it can become slow quite quickly in a dash app.
+While this solution is acceptable for medium-sized arrays, we get a better performance with our solution for large image arrays and deployed apps.

 ## Interactive Datatable and Dash callbacks